 - Papal Audience / Papal Mass

-- St. Peter’s Basilica Dome
+- St. Peter’s Basilica Dome (official St. Peter’s ticket site)

 How Much does it Cost to Visit the Vatican?

-Prices are correct as of January 2024.
+Prices vary by attraction.
+Figures below are correct as of early 2026.

 Vatican Museums Ticket Price

-There is an entry fee for the Vatican Museums.
-This is as follows:
+There’s an entry fee for the Museums:

-- €20 + €5 booking fee (€25 total) if booked on the official Vatican tickets website (recommended option)
+- €20 + €5 booking fee (€25 total) if booked on the official site (the option I’d choose)

 St. Peter’s Basilica Ticket Price

-- Sacristy & Treasury Museum of St. Peter’s Basilica (€5)
+- Sacristy & Treasury Museum: €5

 Vatican Necropolis Ticket Price